Choosing a cell phone service can feel like a maze.

 Are there any monthly plans available for around 25 bucks?

-Many prepaid carriers offer talk, text, and data plans for about $25 per month.
+Lots of prepaid carriers provide talk, text, and data plans for about $25 a month.